-AMPC have supported the Royal Melbourne Institute of Technology (RMIT) University to invest in future research and technical leaders.
-With our funding totalling approximately $1 million over four years, this programme (Educational Pathways: Creating a Highly Skilled Meat Industry) supports researchers and students at a variety of levels, including by funding six PhD and six honours scholarships, a post-doctoral fellow, and prizes for undergraduate students.
+AMPC supported the Royal Melbourne Institute of Technology (RMIT) University to invest in future research and technical leaders.
+With our funding totalling approximately $1 million over four years, Educational Pathways: Creating a Highly Skilled Meat Industry supports researchers and students at a variety of levels, including by funding six PhD and 6 honours scholarships, a post-doctoral fellow, and prizes for undergraduate students.

 Ms Patience Shoko is studying the use of Raman spectroscopy to characterise meat attributes.